Elastica/pd-trigger/README.txt

      $ pd-trigger -t

-When successfully exiting, pd-trigger will dump PagerDuty response messages lazily into syslog, and has command arguements to return incident state strings to calling processes if desired.
+When successfully exiting, pd-trigger will dump PagerDuty response messages lazily into syslog, and has command arguments to return incident state strings to calling processes if desired.